 However, there are some negatives.
 First, synthetic fabrics can become smelly after one or two wearings.
-Some synthetic fabrics are treated with anti-odor chemicals so that does help.
+Some synthetic fabrics are treated with anti-odor chemicals so that helps.

 Next, cheap synthetic fabrics have an ugly “synthetic sheen” and feel fake.
 Most of these cheap synthetics also make that “swish swish” sound when you walk.
-That said, advanced synthetic fabrics can look and feel very similar to normal cotton but these advanced fabrics are expensive — so you’ll have to pay if fashion is a concern.
+Advanced synthetic fabrics can look and feel very similar to natural fabrics but these fabrics are expensive — so you’ll have to pay if fashion is a concern.

 Some cheap synthetics also don’t breath well so they can get pretty balmy in the heat.
 That’s why you should look for “breathable” fabrics.

 Another issue with synthetics is fabric flexibility.
-The toughest fabrics tend to not have a lot of flex.
+The most durable fabrics tend to not have very little flexibility.
 So if you’ll have to sacrifice a bit of durability for comfort in some instances.

 Travel clothing brands are starting to combine fine merino wool and synthetic fabric to give you the best of both worlds — performance and durability.
 I heard from someone in the wool industry that there is no performance loss as long as the blend includes at least 70% wool.